Production of doubly charmed tetraquark $T_{cc}$ via photon-photon fusion at electron-positron colliders: INTRODUCTION

 The remaining parts of this paper are organized as follows.
-In section \ref{sec:formulation}, we introduce the primary formulation and some technical details adopted in the calculation.
+In section \ref{sec:formulation}, we introduce the primary formulation and some technical details adopted in the diquark fragmentation model.
 In section \ref{sec:data}, we present the total cross sections and the differential distributions for the production of $T_{cc}$.
 Sec.\ref{sec:summary} is reserved for a summary.